This post was updated on May 25th, 2026 and covers script version 2.3.0.

 - AdminPassword - The current admin password or password to be set

-- OldAdminPassword – The old admin password(s) to be changed.
+- OldAdminPassword - The old admin password(s) to be changed.
 Multiple old passwords can be specified (separated by a comma).
+See the Limitations section of this post for more information.

 - SystemPassword - The current system password or password to be set

-- OldSystemPassword – The old system password(s) to be changed.
+- OldSystemPassword - The old system password(s) to be changed.
 Multiple old passwords can be specified (separated by a comma).
+See the Limitations section of this post for more information.

 By default, if the script fails to perform any of these actions, it will display a message box on the screen and exit with an error code.
 This can be useful in a task sequence scenario where you may not want a system to continue with the task sequence if the BIOS password is not set correctly.
 However, if you want the script to be completely silent, there are a few parameters that can be set.